The Architecture

 6-Hook Auto-Persist System

-Six hooks fire during every Claude Code session: context recall, pre-tool safety gate, pre-tool injection, Slack commit alerts, pre-compaction memory extraction, and session-end persistence.
-Ollama extracts structured memories from transcripts and stores them in Coquina automatically.
+Six Claude Code hooks fire across every session: context recall, a pre-tool safety gate, pre-tool injection, Slack commit alerts, pre-compaction memory extraction, and session-end persistence.
+Ollama reads each transcript, pulls out structured memories, and writes them to Coquina — no copy-paste, nothing lost between sessions.

 Local LLM Fleet